Hotels in Moguer

 3 hotels across 0 neighborhoods

-Find hotels in Moguer, Andalusia — birthplace of Nobel poet Juan Ramón Jiménez, 20 km from Huelva and close to Doñana National Park.
+Browse hotels in Moguer, Spain — birthplace of Nobel poet Juan Ramón Jiménez, 8 km from Palos de la Frontera and the edge of Doñana National Park.

 Moguer is a whitewashed town in Huelva province, Andalusia, southwestern Spain — roughly 20 km from the city of Huelva and 90 km west of Seville.
 It sits on the eastern bank of the Tinto River estuary, surrounded by strawberry fields and pine forests that border Doñana National Park.
 The town earned international recognition as the birthplace of Juan Ramón Jiménez, the poet awarded the Nobel Prize in Literature in 1956.
 His childhood home, now the Casa Museo Zenobia y Juan Ramón Jiménez, draws literary visitors year-round.
 The 14th-century Convent of Santa Clara holds another draw — Christopher Columbus prayed there before departing on his 1492 voyage and returned to give thanks on his return.